 4. They are great because they are free… But terrible because they offer no control or privacy.

 The biggest draw, by far, of social media platforms is that they are free.
 Organizations can simply create a group page and use it to manage or build a community.
-No commitment, resource allocation, and no spending is required.
+No commitment, resource allocation, or spending is required.

 But as the old adage goes: if you’re not paying for the product, you are the product.
 These platforms are free to use because they largely rely on selling user data to third-party companies for marketing purposes, and bombarding users with their own targeted advertising.